Scared For Life To Go Back To "Normal"? You're Not Alone

-Earlier this month, U.S. President Biden announced that all American adults will be eligible to receive the COVID-19 vaccine by May 1.
-(In Canada, current estimates say eligible Canadians over the age of 16 should be vaccinated by the end of June.)
+Earlier this month, President Biden announced that all American adults will be eligible to receive the COVID-19 vaccine by 1st May.
 After a year of tragedy, trauma, depression, and isolation, the types of feelings expected to accompany that news are hope and excitement — finally, a return to "normal."
 Almost immediately, conversations about what restaurants people would visit and what outfits they'd wear picked up with a new urgency.
 People joked online about being able to breathe all over their friends and dance in a sweaty crowd at a concert.
 It'll be another Roaring '20s is the consensus, it seems, the biggest party ever.
 But what if you’re scared to RSVP?

 Advertisement